Tourists from all over the world flock to this

 Our phone calls to friends blocked, and we went

-to the Crazy English offices where we looked at t a travel book I gave to them about Oceania.
-Then my student walked
+down in person to the Crazy English offices where we looked at a travel book I gave to them about Oceania.

 Nanning is very convenient to get around in: from